Virginie-T/layout_bootstrap/README.md

 ###Description

 >I completed the "Layout" test to get admitted to Epicodus and proof that I was able to use Bootstrap.
->I had to submit it to them for my admission to the PHP session.

 ###Technologies Used